zwerdlds/rsonpath/arm-dev/notes.md

 - `just arm-dev-kill`
 Kills the guest VM ungracefully via `killall armdev-guest`, on the host.
 Useful if the device is otherwise unkillable, but `just arm-dev-shutdown` should probably be preferred.
-(This could be made more unique or use a PID file)
 - `just arm-dev-update`
 Once the guest is built and running, changes to its configuration can be applied with this command.
 Useful to avoid long from-scratch image rebuilds while making changes to the machine config.